 During the physical examination, doctors check the newborn's skin to see how far jaundice has progressed down the body (the lower down on the body that jaundice is visible, the higher the bilirubin level).
 They also look for other clues suggesting a cause, particularly signs of infection, injury, thyroid disease, or problems with the pituitary gland.

-Bilirubin levels are measured to confirm the diagnosis of jaundice, and tests are done to determine whether any elevated bilirubin is conjugated or unconjugated.
+Bilirubin levels are measured to confirm the diagnosis of jaundice, and tests are done to determine whether elevated bilirubin, if present, is conjugated or unconjugated.
 Levels may be measured in a sample of blood or by using a sensor placed on the skin.

 If the bilirubin level is high, other blood tests are done.
 They typically include